Need Some Good Facebook Post Ideas to Grow Your Business Page? You are in the Right Place!

 - Daily post ideas planned out for you in a proven-to-work system for social media marketing

 - 52 questions to increase engagement

 - 12 brain teasers to rack up the comments

 Learn more about the 365 Day social media calendar here or click the image below 🙂

 *LIMITED TIME BONUS!
 Get the 2020 calendar FREE with your purchase of the 2021 calendar.

-Facebook Post Ideas for Your Business Page
+Facebook Post Examples for Your Business Page

 Creating a poll on Facebook is quite easy and a great way to add a little fun to your page – or to get some constructive feedback from your followers.

 Over on my lifestyle blog’s Facebook page, Put The Kettle On I use polls to get engagement but to also learn about my audience.

 When you are setting up a poll on your Facebook page you can give your audience the option of 2 answers.